Why Is My Car Insurance So Expensive?

 • Avoid switching companies too often.
 Some insurance companies charge higher rates to customers who switch companies yearly.

-A good rule of thumb is comparing rates every two to three years to ensure you're getting the best deal.
+A good rule of thumb is to compare rates every two to three years to ensure you're getting the best deal.

 • Watch out for the loyalty penalty.
 If you've been with the same company for years, you might no longer get the best deal.
 This is known as the loyalty penalty or price optimization.

 • Don't switch companies if you just got a ticket.
-If you just got a ticket, your credit score dropped or you now have a longer commute through a bad neighborhood, your current insurance company won't raise your rates until your next policy renewal.
+If you just got a ticket or your credit score dropped, your current insurance company won't raise your rates until your next policy renewal.

 If you switch companies now, expect to pay higher rates for the new policy.